 The Goose Specialist Group of Wetlands International seeks to strengthen contacts between all researchers on migratory goose populations in the northern hemisphere.
-A database with goose censuses from the western Palearctic is supported by a network of national co-ordinators.
-Annual meetings are held since 1995.
-At present 400 people have joined the group.

 The Harrison Institute seeks to promote wildlife conservation.
 It specialises in the study of mammals (recent and fossil) and birds and works alongside in-country scientists.
 It is currently running a series of projects in the Old World tropics, particularly in Southeast Asia.
 It welcomes participation in its field studies and expeditions.
 Volunteers have the opportunity to support and take part in a variety of projects and in doing so visit beautiful and often remote areas of the world.